e-ditiones/Annotator/README.md

 # SEG17

-This script process segmentation, normalization and lemmatization of XML-TEI encoded files.
+This script process segmentation, lemmatization, normalization and NER of XML-TEI encoded files.

 ## Getting starded